DeanBurke/spartan-fitness/README.md

 ## Benefits section

 * The 'Benefits of various training' section was designed to give users a brief look into what different types of training can help with.
-* It was designed to pique users interest to learn more training without overloading them with information.
+* It was designed to pique user's interest to learn more training without overloading them with information.
 * Content box styling consistent as mentioned in the [Why Spartan Fitness Section](#why-spartan-fitness-section).
-* The layout format was created with format of;
+* The layout format was created with the below positioning in mind:
     * Image / Content
     * Content / Image
     * Image / Content
-* Flex CSS styling was used to complete this, and media queries were put in place to let the image/content flow smoothly on any device.
+* Float CSS styling was used to complete this, and media queries were put in place to let the image/content flow smoothly on any device.

 ![Screenshot of Benefits section](./assets/images/benefits.jpg) <br>
 *Screenshot of benefits section on desktop*